 What does it mean to be lactose-intolerant?

 If you have been diagnosed with lactose intolerance, this essentially means the sugars found in dairy products (most commonly cows’ milk) cannot be digested properly in your body.
-Digestion of dairy becomes difficult for the lactose-intolerant because of symptoms such as bloating, fluctuance, abdominal pain, and diarrhea.
+Digestion of dairy becomes difficult for the lactose-intolerant because of symptoms such as bloating, flatulence, abdominal pain, and diarrhoea.
 These symptoms occur due to insufficient stores of the gut enzyme lactase, which is found in the lining of the small intestine.
 The lack of lactase means that it is very difficult for the milk sugars to be converted into absorbable compounds and therefore the lactose remains undigested as it continues into the large intestine.
 The large intestine contains a lot of bacteria, which aids in breaking down our food.
 The bacteria converts lactose partially into acids and gases, which prompts wind, bloating and pain in the lactose-intolerant.
 For lactose-intolerant people, rather than being absorbed into the bloodstream, lactose attracts water molecules, resulting in watery faeces.

 The severity of lactose intolerance varies with each individual, as does the amount of lactose in different dairy products.
 For example, hard and matured cheese such as Cheddar, mozzarella, and brie, contain little to no lactose and can be consumed by people with lactose intolerance.